Purchasing

 Inventory Dashboard

 Sage Intacct is a browser-based, GAAP-compliant financial management software system.
-It features multi-entity financial reporting, powerful integrations, and industry-specific services.
+It features multi-entity financial reporting, customizable reports, and a user-friendly interface.
 The AICPA has endorsed the platform as a “preferred provider of financial management application.”

 Best For:

-Sage Intacct is best for SMBs (50-200 employees) and mid-market companies (200-1,000 employees).
+Intacct is best for SMBs with 15 to 500 employees with an annual revenue between $5 million and $250 million.
 It’s most popular in the professional services, nonprofit, retail, and healthcare industries.

-QuickBooks Enterprise is an on-premises, Windows-based accounting system, specifically designed for small to medium busineses.
-It’s perhaps Intuit’s most advanced platform under the QuickBooks brand offering more capacity and especially better advanced inventory features.
+QuickBooks Desktop Enterprise is a Windows-based accounting system for small to medium businesses.
+It’s perhaps Intuit’s most advanced platform under the QuickBooks brand, offering more capacity and advanced inventory features.

 Best For: